gaudel/java_PS3/guidelines_for_online_practical_session.md

 ## Going deeper

 * Checkout the code from Olivier Levitt's repository [https://bitbucket.org/olevitt/formations/src/master/poo-java/TPs/TP2/](https://bitbucket.org/olevitt/formations/src/master/poo-java/TPs/TP2/).
-You will find a correction for current practical session.
+You will find a correction of the second practical session (PS2).
 Copy the `IAGeniale` class and make it fight your own AI.
 Improve your own AI until it beats `IAGeniale` (which, in reality, is not that *geniale*)
-* Make your AI compete against other AI in the room
+* Using you new knowledge on arrays, investigate the infamous `String[] args` parameter in `main()` function
-* (Going a whole lot deeper) generate a large amount of data `(state of pokemon1, state of pokemon2, action) => fight's result`.
-Using deep learning on this data, create an AI.
+* (Going a whole lot deeper) Generate a large amount of data `(state of pokemon1, state of pokemon2, action) => fight's result`.
+Using a statistical method of your choice or deep learning on this data, create an AI.
 Make it compete with other AIs